mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 A member of the group applies a ReInit message by waiting for the committer to
-send the Welcome message and by checking that the parameters of the new group
+send the Welcome message and by checking that the `group_id` and the parameters
-corresponds to the ones specified in the proposal.
+of the new group corresponds to the ones specified in the proposal.

 ### External Proposals